sigmundch/web-ui/example/todomvc/README.md

 TodoMVC sample application written with Dart web components.

-You can run this application as follows:
+You can see this application [running live](http://dart-lang.github.com/dart-web-components/example/todomvc/index.html), or build it and run it yourself as follows:

 ```bash
 # from the top of the dart-web-components package